lucasmaisonnave/AI/README.md

 ## Tic-Tac-Toe

-With this program you can play against an AI using MINIMAX algorithm
+With this program you can play against an AI using MiniMax algorithm